 - Duration of the problem, which should be supported by the evidence

 - Relevance (how close the affected period is to the point of assessment).

 Where the claim is clearly supported with appropriate evidence, a provisional decision will be made to approve the claim.
 You'll be notified of the outcome of this initial consideration by email to your University email address.

-The Mitigating Circumstances Sub-committee will meet regularly during the academic year to ratify provisional decisions and discuss more complex claims.
-Membership of the Mitigating Circumstances Sub-committee will be appropriately representative, qualified and experienced, and gender balanced as far as possible.
+The Mitigating Circumstances Panel will meet regularly during the academic year to ratify provisional decisions and discuss more complex claims.
+Membership of the Mitigating Circumstances Panel will be appropriately representative, qualified and experienced, and gender balanced as far as possible.

-The Sub-committee may recommend that you are referred to Student Support services.
+The Panel may recommend that you are referred to Student Wellbeing Services.
 You may also be advised to consider a period of intercalation if a substantial amount of teaching and assessment has been or is likely to be missed.

-Decisions of the Mitigating Circumstances Sub-committee will be notified to you by email to your University email address.
+Decisions of the Mitigating Circumstances Panel will be notified to you by email to your University email address.

 Duration of approved claims

 Mitigating Circumstances claims are not approved indefinitely.
-If you continue to be affected by mitigating circumstances at the point of completing a deferred assessment, you are advised to submit another claim to request further deferral, usually to the next assessment point in the academic year.
+If you continue to be affected by mitigating circumstances at the point of completing a deferred assessment, you're advised to submit another claim to request further deferral, usually to the next assessment point in the academic year.

-Final year students should note that they will not be eligible to attend Graduation until all assessments have been successfully completed.
+Final year students should note that they won't be eligible to attend Graduation until all assessments have been successfully completed.